 \section{Introduction}

-Nonprobability samples are quickly emerging owing to the declining response rates and increasing costs of probability sample collections and offer detailed outcomes of interest with large sample sizes that are not available in probability surveys.
-The selection mechanism may be voluntary or deterministic, the response rate can be low, and the inclusion (selection and response) probabilities are unknown.
-In the paper, we also refer to the included samples as respondents.
-Our motivating application with a nonprobability sample, the Adolescent Brain Cognitive Development (ABCD) study, aims for national representation but is subject to selection/nonresponse bias~\citep{ABCDwebsite}.
-Across the U.S. geography, 21 research sites are selected for convenience with operational constraints, and the sample enrollment is conditional on the school and parental consent.
-The lack of randomization and sampling frames demolishes the design-based survey inference framework, leading statistical validity to rely on the quality of auxiliary information and underlying population model specification~\citep{Smith_1983}.
+Nonprobability samples are increasingly common due to declining response rates and rising costs of probability sampling.
+These samples offer detailed outcomes with large sample sizes, but selection mechanisms may be voluntary or deterministic, and the inclusion (selection and response) probabilities are unknown.
+The Adolescent Brain Cognitive Development (ABCD) study is a nonprobability sample aimed at national representation but subject to selection and nonresponse bias~\citep{ABCDwebsite}.
+The study has enrolled participants from 21 U.S. research sites, with convenience and operational constraints dictating the selection process, and the sample enrollment is conditional on the school and parental consent.
+Lack of randomization and sampling frames undermines the design-based survey inference framework, making statistical validity dependent on the quality of auxiliary information and population model specification~\citep{Smith_1983}.

-Current approaches for inferences with nonprobability surveys rely on calibration with a reference probability sample or population control information~\citep{elliott-valliant17}.
+Current approaches for inferences with nonprobability surveys rely on calibration with either a reference probability sample or population control information~\citep{elliott-valliant17}.
 The design-based approach assumes quasi-randomization and constructs pseudo-weights based on the concatenated probability and nonprobability samples.
 Model-based approaches fit a model of the survey outcome based on the nonprobability sample and predict the outcome for the nonsampled population units~\citep{ghosh:meeden:97,kimetal21}.
-Doubly robust (DR) methods combine the two approaches and propose a weighted estimator that is also a function of predicted outcomes to offer protection against model misspecification for the sample inclusion indicator or the outcome~\citep{wu2018,Yang19}. \cite{kang:schafer07} find that many DR methods perform better than simple inverse-probability weighting; however, none of the studied has improved upon the performance of simple regression-based prediction of the nonsampled values.
+Doubly robust (DR) methods combine the two approaches and propose a weighted estimator that is also a function of predicted outcomes to offer protection against model misspecification for the sample inclusion probability or the outcome~\citep{wu2018,Yang19}. \cite{kang:schafer07} find that many DR methods perform better than simple inverse-probability weighting; however, none of those studied has improved upon the performance of simple regression-based prediction of the nonsampled values.